-8.26-CLASSIFIED PERSONNEL RESPONSIBILITIES GOVERNING BULLYING
+3.38-LICENSED PERSONNEL RESPONSIBILITIES GOVERNING BULLYING

-School employees who have witnessed, or are reliably informed that, a student has been a victim of bullying as defined in this policy, including a single action which if allowed to continue would constitute bullying, shall report the incident(s) to the principal.
+Teachers and other school employees who have witnessed, or are reliably informed that, a student has been a victim of bullying as defined in this policy, including a single action which if allowed to continue would constitute bullying, shall report the incident(s) to the principal.
 The principal or his/her designee shall be responsible for investigating the incident(s) to determine if disciplinary action is warranted.